The Diet Chef

 But, if you do happen to have leftovers, you can store them in an airtight container in the fridge for 3-4 days.

-The best way to reheat your halibut is in the oven.
+The best way to reheat your cooked halibut is in the oven.
 Preheat the oven to 275°F (135°C) and bake the halibut with the sauce in a covered oven-safe container for 10 minutes or until warm throughout.

 Black olives, celery, and pine nuts on top of halibut fillets on a white plate.